garganti/medici/README.md

 medici - mdd for combinatorial testing

 ### Compatibility
-Tested on Windows on Cygwin command line
+Tested on Windows with Cygwin and Linux (Ubuntu)

 ### installation
 * place the source code of [MEDDLY](http://meddly.sourceforge.net/obtain.html) in folder medici/meddly_svn and perform the required steps to compile and install it.
-Make sure to have, at the end, the file lib/libmeddly.a.
+Make sure to have, at the end, the file meddly_svn/lib/libmeddly.a.
+* You need gmp (for meddly) and boost (program_options)
 * run `runcmake.txt`, the executable file is produced under build directory.

 ### Running MEDICI